 3.2.
-June 2015 Groundwater Sampling Event
+September 2015 Groundwater Sampling Event

-IES personnel performed monitoring and sampling of the 19 wells installed as part of the AOC SOW (the "YVD" wells) and the seven wells previously installed by EPA wells (the "DC" wells) from June 15 through 17, 2015.
-A total of 24 of the 26 wells were sampled during this event.
-Well YVD-14 was not sampled due to damage (see Section 3.2.2 below).
-Well YVD-02 was not sampled due to lack of available water.
+IES personnel performed monitoring and sampling of the 19 wells installed as part of the AOC SOW (the "YVD" wells) and the seven wells previously installed by EPA wells (the "DC" wells) from September 21 through 25, 2015.
+A total of 25 of the 26 wells were sampled during this event.
+Well YVD-14 was not sampled due to damage.
 The locations of the monitoring wells are depicted in Figures 1 and 2.
 The location and construction information for each well is presented in Table 1.
 The monitoring and sampling was performed in accordance with the sampling procedures documented in the Groundwater Monitoring QAPP (IES, 2015).
-Data validation reports were submitted to EPA on September 4, 2015.
-Based on August 31, 2015 discussions between IES and EPA teleconference, future Data Validation Reports will be submitted only as attachments to the associated quarterly reports; the groundwater monitoring data validation reports will no longer be submitted as separate deliverables.